Likpalimor Kwajo Tawiah

-Likpalimor Kwajo Tawiah (born 9 September 1960) is a Ghanaian politician and a member of the First, Second, Third, Fourth and Fifth Parliament of the Fourth Republic of Ghana representing the Kpandai constituency in the Northern Region of Ghana.
+Likpalimor Kwajo Tawiah (9 September 1960 – 19 September 2023) was a Ghanaian politician and a member of the First, Second, Third, Fourth and Fifth Parliament of the Fourth Republic of Ghana representing the Kpandai constituency in the Northern Region of Ghana.

 Early life and education

 Tawiah was born on 9 September 1960 in Nanjuro-Saboba in the Northern Region of Ghana.
 He attended the University of Education, Winneba and studied to obtain a Bachelor of Education degree in English in 2002.
 He also attended the Ghana Institute of Management and Public Administration in 2008.
 He also had a Teachers' Training Certificate in English at Advance Teacher Training College.

 Career

 Prior to becoming a member of parliament, Tawiah worked with the Ghana Education Service as a Tutor at T.I Ahmadiyya Secondary School in Salaga.
 He was the member of parliament for the Kpandai Constituency in the Northern Region of Ghana from 1993 to 2013.
 Likpalimor is a former minister of state at the presidency and who had been Principal Superintendent of the Ghana Education Service.